 All the points I talked about are interlinked to each other and with the specific context.
 Of course each context is different, as well as each human being, and that’s why there are not “always-valid” solutions.
 However, we have a clear goal showing the direction and some elements I tried to outline that can orient us.

 The person (of whatever age) is both the starting point and the final point, realizing the hundred per cent of the potential that is possible at the moment.

 “No way, the hundred is there”, it’s just waiting.
 Are we able to trust it?

-Finally, don’t forget that you – as educator, atelierista, teacher or parent – are one of the active, never neutral elements of the relation.
-Your uniqueness is part of the process, or we could metaphorically say, part of an amazing dance, together with children and materials, in our theatre-atelier.
+Finally, don’t forget that you – as educator, atelierista, teacher or parent – are never neutral, but one of the active elements of the relation.
+Your uniqueness is part of the process, or we could metaphorically say, part of the dance, together with children and materials, within the atelier.